Heart failure exacerbations are when heart failure symptoms get worse. This needs to be treated.

 - Lower cholesterol

 The heart may need extra support to work well.
-Surgery options may include:
+Surgery options may be:

-- Coronary artery bypass (CABG) surgery—to relieve severe blockages in blood vessels.
-These blood vessels deliver blood to the heart muscle.
+- Coronary artery bypass (CABG) surgery—to relieve blockages in blood vessels to the heart

 American Heart Association http://www.heart.org